mutant-city/infrastructure/README.md

   - The only interactions it should have with other modules is via defaults variables.
   - This provides a drag and drop solution that can be moved to future ansible playbooks easily.

-- To disable http completely uncomment out the redirect line in wordpress-http.conf

 ## SSL Notes

 - This only gives an A rating on SSL Labs.
 There are further optimizations to get an A+.